Microsoft Windows

-Microsoft Windows, commonly known as Windows, is a proprietary graphical operating system developed and marketed by Microsoft.

-It is grouped into families that cater to particular sectors of the computing industry – Windows for personal computers, Windows Server for servers, and Windows IoT for embedded systems.
+Windows is a proprietary operating system developed by Microsoft.
+Windows is grouped into families that cater to particular sectors of the computing industry – Windows for personal computers, Windows Server for servers, and Windows IoT for embedded systems.
 Windows itself is further grouped into editions that cater to different users – Home for home users, Professional for advanced users, Education for schools, and Enterprise for corporations.
 Windows is sold both as a consumer retail product and to computer manufacturers, who bundle and distribute it with their systems.

 The first version of Windows, Windows 1.0, was released on November 20, 1985 as a graphical operating system shell for MS-DOS in response to growing interest in graphical user interfaces (GUIs).
 The name Windows is a reference to the windowing system in GUIs.
 The 1990 release of Windows 3.0 catapulted its market success and led to the launch of various other product families, including the (now-defunct) Windows Mobile, Windows Phone, and Windows CE/Embedded Compact.

-Windows is the most popular desktop operating system in the world, with a 72% market share as of October 2025, and the second-most popular operating system overall, behind Android.
-As of August 2025, Windows 11 is the most used desktop version of Windows, with a market share of 53%.
+Windows is the most popular desktop operating system in the world, with a 63% market share as of August 2026, and the second-most popular operating system overall, behind Android.
+As of August 2026, Windows 11 is the most used desktop version of Windows, with a market share of 69%.

 Product line

-As of 2025, the only active top-level family is Windows NT.
-The first version, Windows NT 3.1, was intended for server computing and corporate workstations.
-It grew into a product line of its own and now consists of four sub-families that tend to be released almost simultaneously and share the same kernel.
+All members of the Windows product family are, as of 2026, based on Windows NT.
+The first version of Windows in that product line, Windows NT 3.1, was intended for server computing and corporate workstations.
+It now consists of four sub-families that tend to be released almost simultaneously and share the same kernel.